Augmented Quantization: Mixture Models for Risk-Oriented Sensitivity Analysis: Algorithm steps

-\end{prop} The quantization error decrease comes from the inclusion of the current clustering in the set of perturbations.
+\end{proposition} The quantization error decrease comes from the inclusion of the current clustering in the set of perturbations.
 Here, we choose to perturb the clusters through the identification of the points contributing the most to the quantization error.

-The need for a perturbation has also been described in classical K-means methods where it takes the form of a tuning of the initial centroids when restarting the algorithm \citep{capo}.

 Our cluster perturbation consists in, first, identifying the elements to move which defines the $split$ phase and, second, reassigning them to other clusters in what is the $merge$ phase.
+These steps are detailed in Appendix~\ref{appendix_perturb}.